chihchengT/ZhizhengDong-BugReports/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for a project
 title: ''
 labels: ''
-assignees: ''
+assignees: chihchengT

 ---

+**Software**
+name of the software

 **Feature Related Problem**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]